awsdocs/amazon-redshift-developer-guide/doc_source/t_splitting-data-files.md

 ## Loading data from uncompressed, delimited files<a name="t_splitting-data-files-uncompressed"></a>

 When you load uncompressed, delimited data, the COPY command uses the massively parallel processing \(MPP\) architecture in Amazon Redshift\.
 Amazon Redshift automatically uses slices working in parallel to load ranges of data from a large file in an Amazon S3 bucket\.
 The file must be delimited for parallel loading to occur\.
 For example, pipe delimited\.
-You can take advantage of parallel processing by setting distribution keys on your tables\.
+Automatic, parallel data loading with the COPY command is also available for CSV files\.
+You can also take advantage of parallel processing by setting distribution keys on your tables\.
 For more information about distribution keys, see [Working with data distribution styles](t_Distributing_data.md)\.

-Automatic, parallel data loading with the COPY command isn't available for CSV files\.
-Additionally, it isn't supported when the COPY query includes any of the following keywords: CSV, ESCAPE, REMOVEQUOTES, and FIXEDWIDTH\.
+Automatic, parallel data loading isn't supported when the COPY query includes any of the following keywords: ESCAPE, REMOVEQUOTES, and FIXEDWIDTH\.

 Data from the file or files is loaded into the target table, one line per row\.
 The fields in the data file are matched to table columns in order, left to right\.
 Fields in the data files can be fixed\-width or character delimited; the default delimiter is a pipe \(\|\)\.
 By default, all the table columns are loaded, but you can optionally define a comma\-separated list of columns\.
 If a table column isn't included in the column list specified in the COPY command, it's loaded with a default value\.
 For more information, see [Loading default column values](c_loading_default_values.md)\.